Join the Home Fire Campaign

 3. Volunteer to Help Others

-Your local Red Cross may need volunteers to install smoke alarms, educate your community about fire safety, or help others after a fire.
+Join your local Red Cross to install smoke alarms, educate your community about fire safety, or help others after a fire.

 Our Partners in Home Fire Prevention

 The American Red Cross Home Fire Campaign is made possible through the generous support from the following corporations and foundations:

 Members of our Annual Disaster Giving Program (ADGP) and Disaster Responder Program make annual commitments which enable the Red Cross to help communities prepare for, respond to and recover from disasters – like home fires – anytime and anywhere.
 Year after year, we continue to rely on their support to fulfill our mission.